 Madonna of the Carnation is an inspiring example of Da Vinci’s early work.
 Da Vinci created this work while working in the Florentine workshop of Andrea del Verrocchio, which he joined at the age of 14.

 He completed his qualifications at the age of 20, about the time of this painting, but remained loyal to Verrocchio and continued to practice in his workshop for several more years, before setting out on his own.

 The Florentine influence can be seen in the richness of the drapery.
 Also, Leonardo da Vinci’s emerging style is shown in the mountain peaks that fade into the sky.

-The softness of the Child’s and mother’s flesh, the depiction of the flowers, and the gem fastening the Virgin’s gown all reveal the future stamp of Leonardo.
+The softness of the Child’s and mother’s flesh, the depiction of the flowers, and the gem fastening the Virgin’s gown all reveal Leonardo’s future stamp.

 Leonardo da Vinci

 Leonardo da Vinci was an Italian painter, draftsman, sculptor, architect, scientist, and an engineer who was already famous in his lifetime and is today considered a genius.

 Leonardo’s masterpiece had considerable influence during his lifetime and continued to influence and attract lovers of history and art in our life.

 Historians regard Leonardo as the prime example of the “Universal Genius” or “Renaissance Man.”
 An individual of unsatisfied curiosity and creative imagination.